-33. (1) A person who is arrested shall not be detained in custody unless he has been informed of the grounds of his arrest, nor shall he be denied the right to consult and be defended by a legal practitioner of his choice.
+2[33.
+(1) No person who is arrested shall be detained in custody without being informed, as soon as may be, of the grounds for such arrest, nor shall he be denied the right to consult and be defended by a legal practitioner of his choice.